New to floating the upper Buffalo National River? Let our FAQ help fast-forward your paddling plans!

 A: For Saturdays and the days of Memorial Day weekend, you will definitely want to reserve your canoes and/or kayaks in advance.
-Advance payment is required for these days; we accept Visa, MasterCard or Discover.
-If your plans have you canoeing during the week, you will not typically need a reservation, although if you are a group leader, we appreciate knowing in advance how many canoes you will be needing for your trip.
+Advance payment is required for these days; we accept Visa, MasterCard, Discover or American Express.
+If you plan to float during the week, we still recommend you making a reservation.

 A: You will come to our store in Ponca (on Hwy 43) first to complete your National Park Service rental agreement and acknowledgement of risk, as well as arrange for your car shuttle should you need one (most folks do, especially if they are traveling in only one vehicle).
 You can preview the rental contract language here, which will help expedite your time in our office.
 Once you've completed your contract, you will drive to the launch site (we'll be sure to give you directions) where you and your party will receive a safety talk, then be issued your boat(s), paddles, PFDs and mesh trash bag(s).

 A: Water level dictates our launch site, which is either the access at Ponca, Steel Creek or Pruitt.
 Please visit our One-Day Float Trips page for more information.

 Q: How many hours does it take to paddle the day trip?